cvonk/mp4date/README.md

   mp4date [--create isodate] [--dry-run] --file fname, where isodate e.g. 2015-06-19T21:39 or 2015-06-19

-The binary is available under "releases"
+The binary is available under the heading "release"